Snacking and Chinese New Year go hand in hand.

-Last year, their Rose Pineapple Tarts captured the hearts of many tart fans.
-This year, the good folks at Kele have come up with a gorgeous open-faced Purple Sweet Potato Pineapple Tart ($29.80 per tin).
+Their Rose Pineapple Tarts captured the hearts of many tart fans and the good folks at Kele have come up with a gorgeous open-faced Sweet Potato Pineapple Tart ($29.80).
 It features the natural sweetness of sweet potato alongside a sweet-tangy pineapple topping.
 Kele is widely known for having one of the best pineapple tarts in Singapore, so you can be sure you won’t be disappointed with their offerings.
-For non-pineapple tart fans, there is also the new Sweet Potato Cookie ($21.80 per tin), which also comes in the same pretty purple hue.

 Photo: Hock Wong

-Ooh, the 1st local Mala Snack Brand that is made in Singapore, was founded in February 2018 by Gervor Quek.
+Ooh, the first local Mala Snack Brand that is made in Singapore, was founded in February 2018 by Gervor Quek.
 Fuelled by his love for spicy and numbing Szechuan cuisine, aka the “Ooh” factor (hence its name), Gervor creates recipes using dried chilli, peppercorn, fennel and ginger to bring that authentic “mala” taste to his snack creations.
-After introducing the Ooh La La (Mala Cassava Chips) and Ooh Ma Ma (Mala Potato Chips), Gervor added Ohh Nuts! — Mala Peanuts ($10 for 400g) and Ooh Crab! — Mala Crab Sticks ($18 for 150g) to the mix.
+After introducing the Ooh La La (Mala Cassava Chips, $7) and Ooh Ma Ma (Mala Potato Chips, $7), Gervor added Ohh Nuts! — Mala Peanuts ($10 for 400g) and Ooh Crab! — Mala Crab Sticks ($18 for 150g) to the mix.
 The crispy Mala Crab Sticks, which are sweet and pleasantly numbingly spicy, are surprisingly addictive.
-Each customer will be limited to two sets per purchase.
-While stocks last.
+Limited quantities available daily and while stocks last.

 HarriAnns, a homegrown brand that specialises in traditional Peranakan delicacies, has always been a hot favourite for CNY snacks.
-Their pink Tingkat Cookies Set (Pineapple Tarts, Sambal Prawn Rolls, and Almond Cookies, $72.90 for CNY) is especially popular.
-The latest addition to their ever-growing list is the Nasi Lemak Cookie ($20.90 per tin).
+Their HarriAnns Prosperity Tingkat (Pineapple Tarts, Sambal Prawn Rolls, and Gula Melaka Cookies, $88) is especially popular.
+The latest addition to their ever-growing list is the Nasi Lemak Cookie ($21.90).
 This crunchy cookie contains fragrant anchovies (aka ikan bilis), spicy sambal and creamy coconut milk, and you can taste the savoury ikan bilis and the heat of the sambal chilli gently burning on your tongue.
 A pretty good cookie indeed.

-This latest venture, also by Kele (yes, the same folks who dole out delicious pineapple tarts), features a light and fluffy roll cake (from $9.90) made with premium Japanese flour and filled with delicate cream that comes in a myriad of flavours.
+This delicious venture, also by Kele (yes, the same folks who dole out delicious pineapple tarts), features a light and fluffy roll cake (from $10.90) made with premium Japanese flour and filled with delicate cream that comes in a myriad of flavours.
 Try their Avocado Gula Melaka Roll Cake that has a fine filling of mashed avocados infused with sweet Gula Melaka that gives it a wonderfully rich taste.
-They have also created “cocktail cakes”, such as the Pina Colada Roll Cake, which has pineapple chunks and coconut cream laced with rum, and Lychee Martini Roll Cake, which has juicy lychee bits in a sweet pink cream.
+They have also created “cocktail cakes”, such as the Rum & Raisins Roll Cake, which promises buttery rum-infused cream and rum-soaked raisins, and Lychee Martini Roll Cake, which has juicy lychee bits in a sweet pink cream.
 So satisfying.

-Available at Sheng Siong, POPULAR Bookstore, TaoKaeNoi Land @ L3 Suntec & NinjaSnacks@Shopee.
+Available at 7-Eleven, Sheng Siong, POPULAR Bookstore, and TaoKaeNoi Land.

 Photo: One Farrer Hotel